platyblog/platyblog.github.io/content/post/streamless.md

 tags = []
 categories = ["math"]
 +++
 A reddit user, /u/INL_TT, has recently proposed a few problems to be solved using your favourite proof assistant.
-The last one has been particularly interested:[coq-math-problems](https://coq-math-problems.github.io/Problem5/).
+The last one has been particularly interesting:[coq-math-problems](https://coq-math-problems.github.io/Problem5/).

-The problem is first introduced in a paper by Coquand and Spiwack[^1] investigating ways to formalise in a constructivist context the notion of finite set.
-A common caracterisation of a finite set A is the impossibility to inject the naturals into A. Or phrased differently, any infinite sequence of elements of A contains a duplicate.
+The problem is taken from a paper by Coquand and Spiwack[^1] investigating ways to formalise in a constructivist context the notion of finite set.
+A common caracterisation of a finite set A is the impossibility to inject the natural numbers into A. Or phrased differently, any stream of elements of A contains a duplicate.
 Formally, naming this caracterisation streamless:

 ```Coq
 Definition streamless (X : Set) := forall f : nat -> X,